Ydrnan/qp_plugins_damour/ci/README.md

 # Selected CI
-Cipsi with some constraints on the excitation degree or/and seniority.
+Cipsi with some constraints on the excitation degree or seniority.

 Note:
 All these kinds of calculation can be done by setting by hands